scientiist/todo/README.md

 `cd todo`

-3. Create a build directory:
+3. Create a build directory, and enter it:

 `mkdir build`

+`cd build`

 4. Run the CMake configure command, this will setup our build system.

-`cmake ./build/`
+`cmake ..`

-4. Run the build system, pointed into the `build` directory.
+4. Run the build system.

-`cmake --build ./build/`
+`cmake --build .`

 5. If all succeeds, you'll have an executable in your build directory: